 Cloud Forest Gallery

 I had my fill of the sights and wonder so it’s time now to go inside an exhibit gallery.
-Seeing the graphics, dioramas, and videos, I became more aware of environment conversation and sustainability.
-I also learned from an informative post the five mass extinctions that happened in the past.
+Seeing the graphics, dioramas, and videos, I became more aware of environmental conversation and sustainability.
+I also learned from an informative post about the five mass extinctions that happened in the past.

 Next in my itinerary, I will savor the sight and smell of beautiful flowers at Flower Dome!

 - Avoid visiting the conservatory on the weekend as it is packed with visitors.

 - Food and drinks are not allowed inside the conservatory.

 - Make your visit in daylight to enjoy the sights and wonder.

 - Don’t miss the Mist show which happens at 10 AM, 12 PM, 2 PM, 4 PM, 6 PM, and 8 PM.